-Only students admitted to the Pre-Master are entitled to follow the course.
+Only students admitted to the Pre-master are entitled to follow the course.

 This course provides basic knowledge on public organisational theory.
 Public organisations are an integral part of the public sector and influence the daily life of citizens.
 The realm of public organisations is complex.
 What is expected of them and what task is fulfilled by their employees?
 How are they equipped to execute their tasks properly?
 How do they interact with the citizen, politics and the administration?
 To which norms do they have to adhere?
 What is the role of leadership in public organisations?
+What have been the developments in the past decades with regard to the way public sector organisations interpret their role in the proper execution of policies?

 These questions are the basics and guideline for this Pre-Master course.
 A lot has been written on the unique position and the functioning of public organisations.
 The course gives an overview of the knowledge accumulated and which can give tools to answer to questions mentioned above.